ePages-de/epages-docs/_posts/2017/2017-08-01-going-forward.md

 Our C-like API struct holds this data for us:

+{% highlight golang %}
 ```golang
 // api struct used for implementing the apiMethods interface
 type Api struct {
   Url, Apikey string
 }
 ```
+{% endhighlight %}

-Since GO does not have a strict object-orientated model, it has a primitive called interface which specifies the behavior of our API object.
+Since GO does not have a strict object-orientated model, it has a primitive called [interface](https://gobyexample.com/interfaces) which specifies the behavior of our API object.
-Interfaces are implemented implicitly.
-If an object implements all interface functions it can use it without any direct relation to it.

 Our ApiMethod interface defines the functions.
-At this point we are only interessted in the `request` function.

-For interfaces we have no ```func``` keyword.
-The function is defined by <name\> (input types) (return types).
-As you can see, you can specify a list of input parameters and also a list of returns.
-The interface only defines the method, so there are no variables names, but only the types used for this function.
+As we can see our interface holds our ``Request`` function signature.

+{% highlight golang %}
 ```golang
 type ApiMethods interface {
   // i-doit api request structure